batuhankmkaraman/mlbasedad/README.md

 Code for the paper _Machine learning based multi-modal prediction of future decline toward Alzheimer’s disease: An empirical study_

 In this paper, we present an empirical study to characterize how predictable individual subjects’ future Alzheimer's Disease trajectory is, several years in advance, based on rich multi-modal data, and using modern deep learning methods.

+Data used in preparation of this article were obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database [http://adni.loni.usc.edu] (http://adni.loni.usc.edu).
+Applications for ADNI data use can be submitted through the ADNI website at [https://adni.loni.usc.edu/data samples/accessdata/](https://adni.loni.usc.edu/data-samples/accessdata/).
+Others would be able to access the data in the same manner as the authors.
+The authors did not have any special access privileges that others would not have.
+The investigators within the ADNI contributed to the design and implementation of ADNI and/or provided data but did not participate in analysis or writing of this report.